 11. Put Important Documents in the Cloud

-Whether you are at home or in the office, it is always beneficial to have your key working documents in the cloud.
+Whether at home or in the office, having your key working documents in the cloud is always beneficial.
 I use OneDrive with Microsoft Office 365, but Dropbox is also a great solution.
-Instant document backup and accessible from everywhere the cloud is your friend.
+Instant document backup is accessible from everywhere.
+The cloud is your friend.

-Put work, documents, and notes on the cloud so you can access them from your phone.
+Put work, documents, and notes on the cloud to access them from your phone.

-If you can access your work through your phone, you could complete or check it from anywhere.
+If you can access your work through your phone, you can complete or check it from anywhere.

 12. Install a Voice-activated Personal Assistant

-A voice-activated personal assistant can answer phone calls and help you with various tasks, including shopping, search, and correlation of information.
-Top personal assistants, such as Apple’s Siri, can even answer your questions.
+A voice-activated personal assistant can answer phone calls and help you with various tasks, including shopping, searching, and correlating information.
+Top personal assistants like Apple’s Siri can even answer your questions.

 A good way to think of personal assistants is a secretary and receptionist on your phone.
 A good personal assistant will increase your productivity by doing busy work, such as research and answering messages.
 Ideally, a personal assistant will give you more time.

 More advanced personal assistant apps, such as the DataBot, can even serve as a ChatBot.
-Personal assistants cannot do everything, but they are getting better every day.
+Personal assistants cannot do everything, but they improve daily.
 Amazon’s Alexa can even supposedly call Uber and Lyft rides for you.

-Even a simple personal assistant, such as the Google Assistant, could save you several minutes a day by handling simple chores.
-An assistant can remember all of your contacts and even call or text them.
+Even a simple personal assistant, such as Google Assistant, could save you several minutes daily by handling simple chores.
+An assistant can remember your contacts and even call or text them.

 Some of the best smartphone personal assistants include the Lyra Virtual Assistant, Microsoft Cortana, the Extreme-Personal Voice Assistant, the DataBot Assistant, the Robin AI Voice Assistant, Jarvis, AIVIC Alice, the Dragon Mobile Assistant, and the iReparo for Android.